DukeWilki/readme-creator/BRIEF.md

  - Questions

 WHEN I enter my project title
-THEN this is displayed as the title of the README
+THEN this is displayed as the title of the README - done

 WHEN I enter a description, installation instructions, usage information, contribution guidelines, and test instructions THEN this information is added to the sections of the README entitled Description, Installation, Usage, Contributing, and Tests